Old Town Road: Other remixes and versions

 The single's fourth official remix, "Old Town Road (Seoul Town Road Remix)", featuring the South Korean rapper RM of BTS was released on July 24, 2019.
 It is the only official remix to not feature Cyrus.
 Lil Nas X announced shortly afterwards that "Seoul Town Road" would be the final remix.
 It reached number eight on the RMNZ New Zealand Hot Singles chart.

-The American country singer Jake Owen and the American rapper Lil Wayne both recorded verses for planned remixes that were unofficially released.
+Fellow American country singer Jake Owen and fellow American rapper Lil Wayne both recorded verses for planned remixes that were unofficially released.
 Owen's remix was shared on The Bobby Bones Show in May 2019 and his verse was later replaced by Ramsey.
 Lil Wayne's remix was leaked on July 25, 2019, and he performed it live at Lollapalooza the next month.
 The American rapper Cupcakke released her leaked remix of "Old Town Road", titled "Old Town Hoe", on April 17, 2019.
 The remix reinterprets the lyric "I'm gonna ride 'til I can't no more" in a sexually explicit way.
 A music video was released in May 2019 and has Cupcakke and her backup dancers riding toy horses and handling phallic objects, including lollipops, water bottles and corn on the cob.
 Lil Nas X responded favorably to the remix.

 The actor-comedian Omi Vaidya parodied the song with "Oak Tree Road", a song about Asian Indian culture in the US.
 Postmodern Jukebox also covered the song, doing it in the style of a New Orleans blues song.
 Miche Braden sang the lead vocals.

-The song was featured in an episode of The Proud Family: Louder and Prouder, fittingly titled "Old Towne Road", with Lil Nas X guest starring as one of the voices.
+The song was featured in an episode of The Proud Family: Louder and Prouder, titled "Old Towne Road", with Lil Nas X guest starring as one of the voices.
 Rather than Billy Ray Cyrus' section of the song, the character of Bobby Proud, voiced by Cedric the Entertainer, joins in with newly written lyrics.

+The song was included in "Weird Al" Yankovic's 2024 polka medley "Polkamania!".